-The community health experience offered by Global Nursing enables undergraduate students to learn first-hand about international health care while delivering nursing education and services to local residents.
+The community health experience offered by Global Nursing enables undergraduate students to learn first-hand about international health care while delivering nursing education and services to residents.
 Students have the opportunity to develop interprofessional health care relationships, explore different cultures, and increase their value as globally educated registered nurses.
 See the program list below for the current opportunities.
-For an overview of the program, visit the Undergraduate Program page

-Each summer, a group of nurse practitioner students take a trip to the Dominican Republic through Medical Ministry International Canada.
-While there, they travel each day to a different village and set up a clinic, working out of a small school, or church.
-Led by faculty, the students observe patients being treated with various ailments and observe the dispensing of medications, teach about personal health, and make referrals to local providers, as needed.
+For graduate students, each summer a group of nurse practitioner students take a trip to the Dominican Republic through Medical Ministry International Canada.
+While there, they travel each day to a different village and set up a clinic, working out of a small school or church.
+Led by faculty, the students observe patients being treated with various ailments and observe the dispensing of medications, educate patients about personal health, and make referrals to local providers, as needed.
 During the trip, the students are housed in a school in Sabana Grande de Boya.
-In just a short amount of time (one or two weeks), these nursing students offer livesaving treatment to the patients they care for and can have a lifelong impact.
+In just a short amount of time (one or two weeks), these nursing students offer lifesaving treatment to the patients they care for and can have a lifelong impact.